w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 ## Origins and Tracks Info

+{{ polkadot: The tracks info of Kusama network is  shown below for reference.
+This table will be updated with Polkadot tracks when OpenGov is live on Polkadot network. :polkadot }}

 <!-- Show only Kusama as OpenGov is not yet available on Polkadot -->
 <Tracks network="kusama" defaultValue="Loading Kusama Tracks..."/>